 Developers have their own test platform available.

-Do you still have questions about e-invoicing in Hungary or are you looking for a solution to automatically transfer invoicing data to the Hungarian system?
+Do you still have questions about e-invoicing in Hungary or are you looking for a solution to automatically transfer invoicing data to the NAV system?
 Please contact us or check out our chat – we are happy to help!